 What’s happening in your own life.
 Do you have the time, ability, and interest to manage someone else’s financial affairs?

-Step 2.
 If you don’t want to act as attorney

 If someone asks you to be their attorney, you don’t have to say yes.
 Explain why you think you’re not the best person for the job.
 If you don’t want to act as attorney, you can simply not sign the power of attorney document.

 If you agree to act as attorney, you’ll need to sign the power of attorney document.
 See our coverage of preparing an enduring power of attorney for what’s required.

 Consider getting legal advice about your responsibilities.